itwizardo/DCS-932L/README.md

 # DCS-930L Firmware Reverse Engineering Toolkit

-Welcome to the DCS-930L This repository contains tools and modifications to aid in the reverse engineering of the DCS-930L firmware.
+Welcome to the DCS-930L Firmware Reverse Engineering Toolkit!
+This repository contains tools and modifications to aid in the reverse engineering of the DCS-930L firmware.

 ## Modifications

 Several modifications have been made to enhance the functionality and usability of the firmware emulation environment:

-1. **Startup Script:** A startup script (`startup.sh`) has been added to simplify the emulation process.
+1. **Startup Script:** Added a startup script (`startup.sh`) to simplify emulation.
-2. **Libnvram.so Adjustment:** Line 338 to 342 of `libnvram.so` has been removed and relocated to ensure proper functioning of the NVRAM emulator.
+2. **Libnvram.so Adjustment:** Removed lines 338 to 342 of `libnvram.so` to ensure proper functioning of the NVRAM emulator.
+The modified file has been placed in the correct folder.
-3. **Firmadyne Integration:** The Firmadyne folder has been included to facilitate firmware emulation.
+3. **Firmadyne Integration:** Added the Firmadyne folder to facilitate firmware emulation.
-4. **Alphapd Patch:** Alphapd has been patched using Ghidra to address the issue of being unable to obtain an IP from sysinfo.
+4. **Alphapd Patch:** Patched Alphapd using Ghidra to resolve the error preventing IP retrieval from sysinfo.
+5. **Qemu-mipsel-static Addition:** Included qemu-mipsel-static in the folder for enhanced functionality.

 ## Usage

-To get started, follow these steps:
+To begin using the toolkit, follow these steps:

 1. Clone the repository:
    ```bash